Appsilon/shiny-tiny-hackathon/README.md

 # FAERS
-# I used chatGPT o1 and ShinyAssistant for the task.
+# I used ChatGPT o1 and Shiny Assistant for the task.